Muscle weakness: Introduction

 Treatment of muscle weakness involves diagnosing and treating the underlying disease, disorder or condition that is causing it.
 Some conditions can be successfully treated and cured, while others may require more intensive treatment and may not have an optimal prognosis.
 For more information on treatment, refer to treatment of muscle weakness. ...more »

 Muscle weakness: A condition which is characterized by an inability of the muscles to function at their full strenght.

 causes, and treatments of Muscle weakness is available below.

 Symptoms that accompany muscle weakness vary depending on the underlying cause.
 Common symptoms include fever, fatigue, flu-like symptoms, paresthesia, weight loss and change in level of consciousness.
 Other accompanying symptoms may include vomiting, diarrhea, depression, slurred speech, paralysis and changes in vision.
 Muscle ...more symptoms »

 Muscle weakness: Treatments

 Treatment plans for muscle weakness are individualized depending on the underlying cause, the presence of coexisting diseases, the age and medical history of the patient, the severity of muscle weakness and other factors.
-Treatment generally involves a multifaceted plan that addresses the cause, helps to build strength, decreases the risk of developing complications, such as muscle atrophy, ...more treatments »
+Treatment generally involves a multifaceted plan that addresses the cause, helps to build strength, decreases the risk of developing complications, ...more treatments »

 Muscle weakness: Misdiagnosis